- Aim of this page

 - Schools must not knowingly employ a person who is disqualified under the regulations in relevant childcare provision.

-- Schools should avoid asking for medical records, details about unrelated or spent convictions of household members, DBS certificates from third parties, or copies of a person’s criminal record.
+- Schools should avoid asking for medical records, details about household members, DBS certificates from third parties, or copies of a person’s criminal record.

-- Schools should not ask staff or third parties to make requests for their criminal records, as this will amount to an enforced subject access request which will be an offence under section 56 of the Data Protection Act from 10th March 2015.
+- Schools should not ask staff or third parties to make requests for their criminal records, as this will amount to an enforced subject access request which would be an offence under section 184 of the Data Protection Act 2018.

 ‘Relevant’ offences – What needs to be disclosed?